 Studying in an international environment at Queen Mary, with students of various ethnic and cultural backgrounds has provided me a chance to know and understand different people and cultures which in itself is a wonderful and enriching experience and to add London as a location is perfect as a seat of Arbitration for all the global exposure and experience that one needs as it is the most inspiring and culturally rich city.

 How was the academic schedule?
-Was there a lot of academic work?

 You need to study hard before the class.
 That is it.
 Every class is not confined to books and preparatory materials.
 The academic schedule is such that you need to prepare the basics before you enter the class.
 The classes are interactive and discuss the practical aspects of every subject and how it is dealt in different jurisdictions.
 Regular reading materials are provided along with reference to different books which the library is well equipped with.
 Frequent tutorials help in solving the question paper.
 For dissertation support each mentor guides you through the entire journey from selecting your topic to the division of titles, recommending books for references, guiding you through the current trend, insights to the major cases.
 One to one interaction with the mentors generally helps one to a clear idea about how to write the perfect dissertation